whayay/yahud/ReadMe.md

 **Main Menu**

+The Main Menu has two "Hot Corners"

-The bottom right star button can connect you to your favorite server.
+The top right toggles the console and the bottom right connects you to a favorite server.

 You'll need to add...

 alias Home "connect <insert server IP>;password <insert password>"